 - Political Science is co-sponsoring three Political Dialogues events designed to help students form and share their political opinions.
 The sessions are scheduled for March 26th, April 9th, and April 25th.

 The IGCP sponsored the following events during the fall 2017 semester:

 - September 19: Public Lecture on North Korea and the US, by Dr. Frank Plantan (University of Pennsylvania), co-director of International Relations Program and honorary consul-general of Republic of Korea for Philadelphia.
-Open to the public.
-Free of charge.
-5:30 pm in Brennan Hall 228.
-Door opens at 5 pm with light refreshments.
 Co-sponsored by the Asian Studies, History, and Political Sciences Departments.

 - November 2: Public Lecture on "Repositioning Migration: Workers from another World" by Dr. Debra A. Castillo, Stephen H. Weiss Presidential Fellow, Emerson Hinchliff Professor of Hispanic Studies, and Professor of Comparative Literature at Cornell University.
-Open to the public.
-Free of charge.
-6:00 pm in Brennan Hall 228.
 Co-sponsored by Latin American Studies, Women's Studies, and Political Science.

 - November 4-7: The IGCP provided financial support for students to attend the Ignatian Family Teach-In for Justice in Washington, D.C.
 The Teach-In is an annual gathering for members of Jesuit institutions to come together in the context of social justice and solidarity to learn, reflect, pray, network, and advocate together.